connervieira/Predator/FAQ.md

 **How much does Predator cost?**

     The Predator software itself is completely free, and has absolutely no subscriptions.
 However, you may still need to purchase hardware for Predator to run on.

-**Can I buy a prebuilt device running Predator?**

-    Currently, no. However, in the future, prebuilt Predator devices might be turned into a reality through the Predator Apex program (see `APEX.md`).
-For now, if you want information on what parts to purchase, see the `HARDWARE.md` document.
+You can either assemble hardware yourself, or purchase pre-made models through Predator Apex (see APEX.md)

 **What operating systems is Predator compatible with?**